Actor Taborda: Early life

-Acting Career
+Acting career

 Taborda made his debut as an amateur actor at the small Teatro Timbre, situated on Rua do Arco a São Mamede in Lisbon.
 The positive reception he received motivated both Mota and Manuel Machado, who was a supervisor at the Teatro Nacional de São Carlos, to adapt the shed to a theatre, inaugurating it on 16 May 1846 as the Teatro do Ginásio.
 Taborda was a member of the cast for the first performance.
 However, the political and social instability of the time, which culminated in the Maria da Fonte Revolution of 1846, harmed all Lisbon's theatres and Taborda temporarily moved away from the stage.
 Recognized for his talent, however, he was sent by King Fernando II to train in Paris.

 In 1849, Taborda married Maria Isabel da Encarnação.
 They were to be married for 59 years, having one daughter.
 With the reopening of the Ginásio, Taborda achieved great success.
 Faithful to that theatre, he rejected invitations to perform in more prestigious locations.
 In a short time he became an idol, playing comic characters, especially in plays by Molière.
 In 1861, he began touring throughout the country.
 It was not until 1863 that he agreed to act at the prestigious D. Maria II National Theatre, where he did one season.
 Later, he did two seasons at the Teatro da Trindade.
 In 1870, the Taborda Society was created.
 This was a theatrical society that paid tribute to the actor and of which numerous actors and theatre lovers were members.
-In the same year, the Teatro Taborda was inaugurated in Lisbon, also in his honour, built on land belonging to an extinct Jesuit college.
+In the same year, the Teatro Taborda was inaugurated in Lisbon, also in his honour, built on land belonging to a defunct Jesuit college.
 The opening show included poetry recitals, drama and comedy.
 In 1871, Taborda toured Brazil for 3 months to considerable success.

 In 1879, Taborda began to have the first symptoms of deafness.
 One of his greatest successes was achieved in 1881, in the comedy A Voz do Sangue (The Voice of the Blood), which he performed more than 70 times consecutively, a considerable run for Lisbon theatres of the time.
 In 1883, King D. Luís I granted him an honourable retirement, with a pension, having already made him a Commander of the Military Order of Saint James of the Sword.